interglobalvision/text-adventure/story.md

 ####[11c] Guy de Cointet - Lady and Two Popes

 You're standing in front of a framed print of very thin lines on big white paper.
-The lines are a thicket of sharp angles and it appears to you that lines are maybe just one line crossing over itself many times at different angles.
+The lines are a thicket of sharp angles and it appears to you that lines could be just one line crossing over itself many times at different angles.
+'But of course not, there are many endings,' you think to yourself.

 The small, handwritten caption at the bottom reads 'A lady and two popes' and you think that sounds like the beginning of a joke.
 You see it's also signed on the bottom-right, 'Guy de Cointet'.
 The shape of the drawing looks to you like a block of text because of the way it finishes at the bottom like the last line of a paragraph.
 You remember those drawings of de Cointet that are like cryptographic poems and think, 'This must be one of them'.
 You think about cryptography in your daily life...barcodes...passwords.
 You think of Bitcoin and the Silk Road...Edward Snowden and Chelsea Manning.

 ---